Wesley Fofana to Chelsea: World-class potential recognised at Leicester is perfect fit for Thomas Tuchel's defence

 Chelsea will benefit from that ambition, just as they will benefit from the tactical flexibility that Rodgers instilled in him.
 Fofana is a good fit on the right side of a back three but he can also play as one of two centre-backs.
 That might be the one aspect left to improve.

 "We just need to be careful with him," said Rodgers in April.
 "He is still learning aspects of the game, tactically.
 We have to remember how young he is."
-When his £70m move is complete, perhaps it will be time to look at it another way.
+With his £75m move complete, perhaps it will be time to look at it another way.
 How good could Wesley Fofana yet become?